 Buying less is by far the easiest way to be more sustainable.
 I’ve made a habit of only purchasing items that I really need, or that I know will add value to my life.
 If you already have plastic products around your home, don’t throw them away to buy a more sustainable material… Use what you already have until its life has well and truly been lived!

-Reduce, REUSE and then recycle – Consuming less is key!
+Reduce, REUSE, repair, repurpose and then recycle – Consuming less is key!

 Oh and remember…